ipld/ipld/docs/data-model/index.md

 --------

 The IPLD Data Model is a central part of IPLD.
-It which describes what data is representable in IPLD -- for example, booleans, integers, textual strings, maps and lists, etc.
+It describes what data is representable in IPLD -- for example, booleans, integers, textual strings, maps and lists, etc.

 The Data Model describes these data ranges in the abstract.